Fault-Tolerant Approximate Shortest-Path Trees: Introduction

-Furthermore, we also focus on the unweighted case, and we exhibit an interesting connection between a fault-tolerant BFS and an \emph{$(\alpha,\beta)$-spanner}.
-An $(\alpha,\beta)$-spanner of a graph $G$ is a spanning subgraph $H$ of $G$ such that \emph{all} the intra-node distances in $H$ are stretched by at most a multiplicative factor of $\alpha$ and an additive term of $\beta$ w.r.t. the corresponding distances in $G$.
-We show how an ordinary $(\alpha,\beta)$-spanner of size $\sigma=\sigma(n,m)$ can be used to build in polynomial time an $(\alpha,\beta)$-{\tt EABFS} and an $(\alpha,\beta)$-{\tt VABFS} of size $O(\sigma)$ and $O(\sigma + n\log n)$, respectively.
-As a consequence, the {\tt EABFS} problem is easier than the corresponding (non fault-tolerant) spanner problem, and we regard this as an interesting hardness characterization.
-Notice also that for all the significant values of $\alpha$ and $\beta$, the size of an $(\alpha,\beta)$-spanner is $\omega(n \log n)$, which essentially means that the {\tt VABFS} problem is easier than the corresponding spanner problem as well.
-This bridge between the two problems is useful for building sparse $(1,\beta)$-{\tt VABFS} structures by making use of the vast literature on additive $(1,\beta)$-spanners.
-For instance, the $(1,4)$-spanner of size $O(n^\frac{7}{5} \polylog(n))$ given in \cite{Che13}, and the $(1,6)$-spanner of size $O(n^\frac{4}{3})$ given in \cite{BKMP10}, can be used to build corresponding vertex-fault-tolerant structures.
-Another interesting implication arises for the multisource {\tt EABFS} problem.
-Indeed, given a set of multiple sources $S \subseteq V(G)$, the $(\alpha,\beta)$-spanner of size $\sigma$ can be used to build a multisource $(\alpha,\beta)$-{\tt EABFS} of size $O(n\cdot |S|+ \sigma)$.
-This allows to improve, for $|S| = \omega(n^\frac{1}{15} \polylog(n))$, the multisource $(1,4)$-{\tt EABFS} of size $O(n^{\frac{4}{3}} \cdot |S|)$ given in \cite{PP14}: indeed, it suffices to plug-in in our method the $(1,4)$-spanner of size $O(n^\frac{7}{5} \polylog(n))$ given in \cite{Che13}.
+We also focus on the unweighted case, and we exhibit an interesting connection between a fault-tolerant approximate BFS and an \emph{$(\alpha,\beta)$-spanner}.
+An $(\alpha,\beta)$-spanner of a graph $G$ is a spanning subgraph $H$ of $G$ such that \emph{all} the node-to-node distances in $H$ are stretched by at most a multiplicative factor of $\alpha$ plus an additive term of $\beta$ w.r.t.\ the corresponding distances in $G$.
+If such a condition holds even after an edge/vertex is deleted from both $G$ and $H$, then $H$ is an \emph{edge/vertex-fault-tolerant $(\alpha,\beta)$-spanner}.
+Moreover, if the guarantee on the stretch only holds for distances from vertices in a subset $S \subseteq V(G)$, then the spanner is said to be \emph{sourcewise}.
+We show how a $(\alpha,\beta)$-spanner of size $\sigma=\sigma(n,m)$ can be used to build in polynomial time a sourcewise edge-fault-tolerant (resp. vertex-fault-tolerant) $(\alpha,\beta)$-spanner of size $O(\sigma + |S| \cdot n)$ (resp., $O(\sigma + |S| \cdot n\log n)$).
+This result has three main consequences.
+First of all notice that when $|S|=1$, a sourcewise edge/vertex-fault-tolerant $(\alpha,0)$-spanner is exactly an $\alpha$-{\ttfamily E/VABFS}.
+As a consequence, for relevant values of $\alpha$ and $\beta$ (e.g., when they are constant) the {\ttfamily E/VABFS} problem is easier than the corresponding (non fault-tolerant) spanner problem, and we regard this as an interesting hardness characterization.\footnote{For constant values of $\alpha$ and $\beta$, the size of an $(\alpha,\beta)$-spanner is $\omega(n \log n)$ and hence the additive terms in the size of our {\ttfamily E/VABFS} are dominated by $\sigma$.} A second consequence, is that this bridge between the two problems allows to build the sparsest $(1,\beta)$-{\ttfamily VABFS} structures known so far, by making use of the vast literature on additive $(1,\beta)$-spanners.
+More precisely, the $(1,4)$-spanner of size $\widetilde{O}(n^\frac{7}{5})$ given in \cite{Che13}, and the $(1,6)$-spanner of size $O(n^\frac{4}{3})$ given in \cite{BKMP10}, can be used to build corresponding {\ttfamily VABFS} structures.
+As a last consequence of our result, we are able to: (i) sparsify, for $|S| = \widetilde{\omega}(n^\frac{1}{15})$, the sourcewise edge-fault-tolerant $(1,4)$-spanner of size $O(|S| \cdot n^{\frac{4}{3}})$ given in \cite{PP14} by reducing its size to $\widetilde{O}(n^\frac{7}{5} + |S| n)$; and (ii) reduce the stretch of the sourcewise vertex-fault-tolerant $(1,8)$-spanner of size $\widetilde{O}(n^\frac{4}{3})$ given in \cite{P14} to $(1,6)$, for $|S|=\widetilde{O}(n^\frac{1}{3})$ (see Section~\ref{sct:unweighted} for the exact bounds of the obtained spanners).